 History

-The company owes its name to the union of two families through the marriage between Marco Monchiero and Lucia Carbone, and the consequent merging of the vineyards inherited from both.
+The company’s name bears the surnames of Marco Monchiero and Lucia Carbone, Francesco Monchiero’s parents, who started the production of wine using the vineyards inherited from each family.
 The origins and the connections with winemaking are, however, to be found in the past, among the members of the two families.

 Clotilde Valente, great-grandmother on the Monchiero line, is the forebearer.
 She married, at the “mature” age of thirty-one, Giovanni Raimondo, known as Job, who had just returned from America, where he had spent twelve years of his youth making his fortune.
 The outbreak of the Great War divided them almost immediately, leaving her alone, still without children, to manage their money and their future: in 1918 Clotilde decided to buy the Mombirone vineyard, which she then cultivated throughout her life, resulting in the creation of the family’s historic wine, Barbera d’Alba Monbirone.
 A small production first sold in bulk and then bottled from the 1961 vintage onwards till today thanks to her grandchildren Giovanni and Marco Monchiero who continued to make it during the 70s and 80s with great passion.

-We are still in the early 1900s when great-grandfather Enrico Carbone, known as Ricu, marries the young Lucia Gioetti: beautiful, slender she was “the Blonde” by everyone.
+We are still in the early 1900s when great-grandfather Enrico Carbone, known as Ricu, marries the young Lucia Gioetti: beautiful and slender, she was known as “the Blonde” by everyone.
 Lucia, daughter of the wealthy sharecropper of the Count of Canale, brings an considerable dowry and a good amount of money, which is obviously destined to the purchase of land on the Tanon hill (Tanùn), where Ricu immediately wanted to plant a vineyard with Arneis to produce that white wine kept sweet to conform to the taste of the time.

 The Tanon vineyard would then pass into the hands of his grandfather Francesco Carbone, known as Cecu d’la Biunda, also passionate about Arneis.